salex-org/ikea-dirigera-client/README.md

 // Keep AccessToken and TLSFingerprint from auth in a secure place
 ```

-Create a client instance to call the API:
+Create a client instance to call the API (replace `192.168.1.1` with the IP and `8443` with the port of your hub):

 ```go
 import "github.com/salex-org/ikea-dirigera-client/pkg/client"